- compliance

 FDRs and attestations

 We require all FDRs to sign an annual FDR Attestation.
 This attestation helps us demonstrate to CMS that we're effectively communicating their requirements, as well as confirming that our FDRs are complying with them.
-Use the appropriate attestation form below:
+Please use the form:

-Federal law prohibits Medicare, Medicaid and other federal health care programs from paying for items or services provided by a person or entity excluded from these federal programs.
-So, before hiring or contracting and monthly thereafter, each FDR must check exclusion lists.
+Federal law prohibits Medicare, Medicaid, and other federal health care programs from paying for items or services provided by a person or entity excluded, precluded, or opted-out from these federal programs.
+So, before hiring or contracting and monthly thereafter, each FDR must check Federal exclusion, preclusion, and opt-out lists.
 This will help confirm that your employees and downstream entities aren’t excluded from participating in federally funded health care programs.
 Use these websites to perform your exclusion list screening:

 - General Service Administration (GSA) System for Award Management (SAM)